cbourke/ComputerScienceII/documents/syllabus.md

   think you may have been exposed to a COVID-19 positive individual, you *may not* attend face-to-face sessions.
 Please attend remotely.

+### Self-Care Curricular Adjustments

+The UNL Faculty Senate passed a [resolution](https://www.unl.edu/facultysenate/senate/Resolutions/Spring%202021%20Curriculum%20resolution.pdf) on
+December 1st, 2020 encouraging instructors to make adjustments to courses and curricula in an effort to promote self-care and to relieve stress and promote mental well-being during the pandemic crisis.

+As such, the following accommodations and changes have been made to this course:
+ - The midterm exam and final exam have been eliminated
+ - The final assignment (assignment 8, typically a written, theory-based assignment) is still assigned and required, but it will not be graded.
+ - The number of labs has been reduced to 14 to accommodate the COVID schedule.
+Further, we will drop your lowest lab grade.

 ## University Services

 ### Accommodations for Students with Disabilities